40K & Astra Militarum Glossary

 The Basic Rulebook (BRB) contains all the rules you need to wage war in Warhammer 40,000.
 It contains extra rules as well as missions and much more.
 This is the Warhammer 40K Basic Rulebook.

-An extra ability that an army can use during a battle.
+An extra ability that an army can use before or during a battle.
 Stratagems cost Command Points.

 Each unit has a Battlefield Role.
 These are;